Empidonax difficilis

 - High counts: 11 in Sowbelly Canyon, Sioux Co 28 May 2020.

 The observation by Rosche (1982) of a singing male in Sowbelly Canyon, Sioux Co 4 Jul 1973 is the first indication of breeding in Nebraska.
 The following year, on 17 Jul 1974, Rosche (1982) discovered a nest with four young in Sowbelly Canyon; this was at the same location as the 1973 sighting.
-Western Flycatchers have been reported from Sowbelly Canyon most summers since, in the period 28 May-5 Aug.
+Western Flycatchers have been reported from Sowbelly Canyon most summers since.
 Nearby Monroe Canyon has multiple individuals also; 11 were counted there 20 Jul 2000.
 Reports 24 Jun 1996 in the Wood Reserve, Sioux Co (Silcock and Jorgensen 1996) and 31 May 1997 in Smiley Canyon, Sioux Co and East Hat Creek Canyon, Dawes Co the same day (Silcock and Jorgensen 1997), were at locations where nesting might have occurred.

 Recent years have seen expansion eastward of this species; it probably breeds throughout the Pine Ridge, east to Metcalf WMA, Sheridan Co where nest building was observed 20 Jul 2011 (Mollhoff 2022), the easternmost breeding location to date.
 Recent reports from Sheridan Co are from Beaver Creek 21 May 2012 and Whiteclay 28 Jun 2015.

-An intriguing report by an experienced observer during a survey was of single birds along Beaver Creek in streamside cliff habitat along the north side of the Niobrara River at Fort Niobrara NWR, Cherry Co, 13 Jul, 1 and 3 Aug 2021 (Renee Tressler, pers. comm.).
-The species was reported during surveys at the same location 1991 and 1992; on 23 Sep 2021 Renee Tressler took photos of various freshly used nests in the cliffs and at least one resembled the typical nest of this species.
-Wayne Mollhoff (pers. comm.) commented on the nest’s structure: I pulled out pictures I took of 5 or 6 nests (some with the incubating bird ON the nest) and they pretty much look exactly like that!
-The bases are uniformly greenish-gray lichens, then the tops are made of what looks like the roots of threadleaf sedge (one of the common “short grass’ prairie grasses.
+An intriguing survey report by an experienced observer was of single birds along Beaver Creek in remote streamside cliff habitat along the north side of the Niobrara River at Fort Niobrara NWR, Cherry Co, 13 Jul, 1 and 3 Aug 2021 (Renee Tressler, personal communication).
+The species appears to have been reported at the same location in 1991 and 1992.
+On 23 Sep 2021 Renee Tressler took photos of various freshly used nests in the cliffs and at least one resembled the typical nest of this species.
+Wayne Mollhoff (personal communication) commented on the nest’s structure: I pulled out pictures I took of 5 or 6 nests (some with the incubating bird ON the nest) and they pretty much look exactly like that!
+The bases are uniformly greenish-gray lichens, then the tops are made of what looks like the roots of threadleaf sedge (one of the common “short grass’ prairie grasses).
 The sedges often form the living ‘cap’ along washouts and gully banks.
 They’re tough and when dry, turn wiry and springy.
 They are a common ‘grass’ on the hard lands above and north of the river there.
+Hopefully, attempts will be made to get recordings and photographs to document what would be an extraordinary vagrant record or even possibly an overlooked summer location.
+There are five “overshoot” records of this species in South Dakota away from the Black Hills, four in the northwest May-Jul and one banded 13 Sep 1992 near Aberdeen (eBird.org, accessed Nov 2023).

 A good summer count was the 10 in Sowbelly Canyon, Sioux Co 13 Jun 2019.